Info for Australian Investors

 In StockMarketEye, each portfolio has a currency in which the total value of the portfolio is displayed.
 Within the portfolio, you can have items denominated in different currencies.
 StockMarketEye will convert the value of those items to the currency of the portfolio, when calculating the portfolio’s total value.

 On the Properties screen, go to the “Portfolio” tab.
-Here you can change the "Portfolio Currency" from US Dollars to Canadian Dollars.
+Here you can change the "Portfolio Currency" from US Dollars to Australian Dollars.
 Click the Apply button for the changes to take effect.

 It is best to set the correct currency when you create the portfolio or at the latest, before adding any transactions to the portfolio.
 Changing the currency after you already have added transactions may lead to inconsistent values due to exchange rate differences (changing the currency of the portfolio does not change exchange rate values of any transactions you have entered).
 If this happens to you, you can verify the currency and exchange rates of all your transactions in the Transactions report and then modify them if necessary.
 Finally, you may then need to rebuild the portfolio from the transactions.